Blakerunner/COMP-2800-TEAM-DTC-11-Covid-Royale/README.md

 **BitmapFont**

-- - Used for player Nameplate text, UI text and Post-Round text.
+- [Retro-Font](https://www.dafont.com/bitmap.php) - Used for player Nameplate text, UI text and Post-Round text.
+BitmapFonts are needed specifically for pixel games as smoothing looks poor on low pixel numbers.

 #### Audio